Course Number | Time | Location |

 If you have a learning difference or disability that may relate to your ability to fully participate in this class, but have not yet met with the Disability Support Coordinator at Bard, you can contact their office through https://www.bard.edu/accessibility/students/; the Coordinator will confidentially discuss the process to establish reasonable accommodations.
 Please note that accommodations are not retroactive, and thus you should begin this process as soon as possible if you believe you will need them.

-Wherever possible, I will aim to include alt-text for images and optimize slides for students with color-blindness or difficulty seeing.
-I am also happy to help you explore ways for making Jamovi more accessible for you.
+I will include alt-text for images and optimize slides for students with color-blindness or difficulty seeing.
+I am also happy to help you explore ways for making Jamovi or other materials more accessible for you.

 Additionally, as my office in Preston Hall may be physically difficult to access, you may always request to meet with me in another location.
 I am available for meetings online as well as those in person.